-When searching for cigar news I often come across reports like these of cigar-shaped UFO sightings.
+When searching for cigar news I often come across reports of cigar-shaped UFO sightings.
 The Internet is a hotbed of UFO reporting, and the Mutual UFO Network has built a large database of “evidence”, even providing a real-time map of UFO sightings throughout the nation.

 Most of us are familiar with the flying saucer, or the gigantic Star Wars-esque mothership, but we rarely see cigar-shaped UFO’s in science fiction.
 It surprised me to discover that there may be something to the idea of a cigar-shaped spacecraft.